iainelder/aws-root-account-creator/README.md

 # Automatic creation of AWS root account

+Note: Captcha detection appears to be broken for now.
+See[isse #3](https://github.com/iainelder/aws-root-account-creator/issues/3).

 Creates a new AWS root account and saves the credentials locally.

 The account is for personal use.
 The billing address is assumed to be the same as the contact address.